 In January 2005, we in-licensed the rights to BL-1040 under a license agreement with B.G.
 Negev Technologies.
 Under the agreement, B.G.
 Negev Technologies granted us an exclusive, worldwide, sublicensable license to develop, manufacture, market and sell certain technology relating to injectable alginate biomaterials and the uses thereof.
-Upon execution of the agreement, we were obligated to make an initial payment and to make annual payments equal to \$30,000, subject to certain conditions.
 We are obligated to make a low, single digit royalty payment on net sales, subject to certain limitations if we manufacture and sell products developed under the agreement on our own.
 We also have the right to grant sublicenses for the licensed technology and are required to pay B.G.
 Negev Technologies a payment of 28% of the net revenues (after giving effect to withholding taxes and other deductions) we receive as consideration in connection with any sublicensing, co-marketing or co-promotion, or a permitted assignment, of BL-1040, which includes those under our licensing agreement with Bellerophon.
-We have agreed to pay Ramot a portion of the payments we make to B.G.
-Negev Technologies in connection with the in-license arrangement to satisfy contractual obligations between B.G.
-Negev Technologies and Ramot with respect to certain intellectual property rights to the licensed technology.
-We have also agreed to indemnify Ramot and certain of its related parties in connection with our use of the technology we in-licensed from B.G.
-Negev Technologies.

-Under the license agreement, we are obligated to use commercially reasonable efforts to develop the licensed technology in accordance with a specified development plan.
-We have paid to B.G.
-Negev Technologies initial payments and are required to pay an annual license fee, subject to certain exceptions.
+Under the license agreement, we are required to pay an annual license fee, subject to certain exceptions.
 In addition, we are required to make a one-time milestone payment upon the achievement of specified milestones.
 We are required to make certain royalty payments on the net sales of the licensed technology, subject to certain limitations.
 Our royalty payment obligations are payable on a product-by-product and country-by-country basis, for the period that a valid patent on the licensed technology remains in force in such country, subject to certain exceptions for abandonment.
+The license agreement remains in effect until the expiration of all of our royalty and sublicense revenue obligations to B.G.
+Negev Technologies, determined on a product-by-product and country-by-country basis.